MrMoonKr/cross-platform-desktop-applications/README.md

 ### License and Credits

 &copy; 2016 Paul Jensen.
 All source code is licensed under the MIT License.
+&copy; 2022 MrMoonKr.
+All source code is licensed under the MIT License.